meilisearch/documentation/create/how_to/aws.md

-# Deploy a MeiliSearch instance on amazon web services (AWS)
+# Deploy a MeiliSearch instance on Amazon Web Services (AWS)

 Using our **MeiliSearch [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)**, MeiliSearch can be deployed on AWS in just a few minutes.